Free web harmonium

 Can beginners use this to learn note positions?

-Which browsers work best?
+Which browsers work best for this web harmonium?

-Can I use this for daily riyaz?
+Can I use this online harmonium for daily riyaz?